mkdocs-material/examples/examples/fonts-builtin/docs/README.md

 !!! tip "Privacy Plugin"

-    The [privacy plugin] provided by Material for MkDocs provides a best-of-both-worlds solution in that it allows you to specifc fonts available on Google Fonts directly in your `mkdocs.yml`.
+    The [privacy plugin] provided by Material for MkDocs provides a best-of-both-worlds solution in that it allows you to specify fonts available on Google Fonts directly in your `mkdocs.yml`.
     It automatically downloads the ones used and includes them in your website so they are served up by your own server.